tbela99/css-parser/files/css-module.md

 # CSS Modules

-CSS module is a feature that allows you to use CSS classes in a way that is safe from conflicts with other classes in the same project. to enable CSS module support, pass the `module` option to the parse() or transform() function. for a detailed explanation of the module options, see the [module options](../docs/interfaces/node.ParserOptions.html#module) section.
+CSS module is a feature that allows you to use CSS classes in a way that is safe from conflicts with other classes in the same project.
+To enable CSS module support, pass the `module` option to the parse() or transform() function.
+For a detailed explanation of the module options, see the [module options](../docs/interfaces/node.ParserOptions.html#module) section.

 ```typescript